How to Make Perfect Soft-Boiled Eggs

 The pan should almost immediately return to a simmer which is what you want.

-When the timer goes off, remove the lid and immediately run the eggs under cold water for thirty seconds.
+When the timer goes off, it’s very important to stop the cooking as soon as possible so remove the lid and immediately run the eggs under cold water for thirty seconds.

 This completely stops the cooking.

 At this point the eggs are done!

 You can eat them immediately or save them for later.
 The whites will be nicely set and the yolks still runny.

 Peeling eggs is always stressful.
 Especially if you know you’ve cooked them perfectly, it sucks to lose eggs because you can’t peel them.

 To be honest, I don’t think there’s a 100% way to make sure you can peel the eggs right every time.
 I even tried the blow method which works great on hard-boiled eggs but leaves you with a handful of runny yolks for these.